 We know the amount of baryonic matter in the universe not only from counting objects in the late time universe, but also from CMB and BBN (big bang nucleosynthesis) predictions.
-Indeed, the big bang paradigm includes a mechanism of generation of different relics (H, D, He, Li,...) whose final amount depends on the amount of baryonic DM (among other things).
-The current measurements agree very well with the idea that
+Indeed, the big bang paradigm includes a mechanism of generation of different elements (H, D, He, Li,...) whose final amount depends on the amount of baryonic matter (among other things).
+The current measurements agree very well with the idea that also in the BBN era (very early in the history of the Universe.
+Indeed, the BBN data is the most primordial data we have so far).

-$$\Omega_b \approx \Omega_c/5. \tag{11}$$
+$$\Omega_b \approx \Omega_c / 5, \tag{11}$$